zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

-This panel (:numref:`Fig. %s <ImportersFIG>`) allows to import in Blender three different types of data: coordinates, objects and cameras.
+This panel (:numref:`Fig. %s <ImportersFIG>`) allows importing three data categories in Blender: points, objects, and cameras.

-By clicking the *Coordinates* button user can import a 2D survey (*.csv* or *.txt*) in relative or absolute coordinates.
+In the current UI, the main buttons are displayed in a flat layout:

+- *Points as Empty Objects*
+- *Multiple objs*
+- *Agisoft XML CAMS* (visible only when *Enable Experimental Features* is active)

+Each command also includes a *?* button that opens a contextual help popup with an extended description and a link to online documentation.

 .. _ImportersFIG_02: